Tips for hiking in the norwegian mountains with a dog

 10. Don't give your dog chocolate

-Holidays are often associated with extra cuddles – often in the form of candy.
+Holidays often come with extra treats – often in the form of candy.
 Dogs cannot tolerate the substance theobromine, which is found in coffee, tea, cola, cocoa and chocolate products.
 The darker the chocolate, the more dangerous it is for your dog.
-Remember common treats for your four-legged – also at Easter!
+Remember dog-safe treats for your four-legged – also at Easter!

 With this, we hope that you as a dog owner have a fantastic trip out in the mountains with your best friend.
-We who work at the cabins will do our best to ensure that both you and your dog have as good an experience as possible.
+Those of us who work at the cabins will do our best to ensure that both you and your dog have as good an experience as possible.